ajdev95/Discord-AutoMod-Bot/README.md

 if you don't change these it will not work!
 <br>

 <br>
+## ⚠ ⚠ WE DON'T RECOMMEND YOU USING FAKE SERVERS, use it at your on risk. ⚠ ⚠

 # How to get the `Uses AutoMod` badge on your Discord bot?
 <br>